Ukraine war, tensions with China over the great summit of Bali - ExBulletin

 United Nations Secretary General Antonio Guterres urges the G-20 to provide financial assistance to the developing world.

-“My priority in Bali will be to defend countries in the Global South who have been battered by the COVID-19 pandemic and the climate emergency, and who are now facing food, energy and financial crises exacerbated by the war in Ukraine and crushing debt,” said António Guterres.
+“My priority in Bali will be to defend countries in the Global South who have been battered by the COVID-19 pandemic and the climate emergency, and who are now facing food, energy and financial crises exacerbated by the war in Ukraine and debt crush,” Mr. Guterres said.

 The International Monetary Fund predicts global growth of 2.7% in 2023, while private sector economists’ estimates are as low as 1.5%, down from around 3% this year, the slowest growth since the oil crisis. of the early 1980s.